How will technology shape UX Design in 2019

 Night or dark mode for protecting the user

 With Apple's introduction of Dark mode user interface color scheme option in MacOS Mojave, we have to prepare for the dark times.
 More and more websites will have a night or dark mode.
 Some of them like Medium or Twitter already use this setup.
-Advantages of dark color themes are that it won't hurt your users' eyes, it looks good on the latest OLED screens and it also saves battery life.
+The advantages of dark color themes are that it won't hurt your users' eyes, it looks good on the latest OLED screens and it also saves battery life.
 But night/dark mode it's not about inverting colors, it requires more time to come up with a color scheme that works well with the brand, and also a lot of testing.
 Get ready to join the dark side.

-Tailored content with help of AI
+Tailored content with the help of AI

-A rise of artificial intelligence is making people demand more from technology.
+The rise of artificial intelligence is making people demand more from technology.
 When users are using either an app or a website regularly, they expect to see everything they want.
 Tailored or personalized content is what distinguishes a good product from an excellent product.
 One size doesn't fit all in 2019 and users want to see what they would want based on their preferences.